samsk/include-url/README.md

 - ***allow-file*** - allow file:// urls in href parameter (default = 0 / disabled, 1 = prepend file with document root, 2 = use absolute path)
 - ***allow-other*** - allow any other protocol supported by cURL
 - ***allow-shortcode*** - allow and process wordpress shortcodes in included content

-*Note: timeout will be honored only if cURL PHP extension is present !*

 # Installation
 * Download plugin to *wp-content/plugins* directory